PaddlePaddle/PaddleSeg/docs/data/marker/marker.md

         |
         |--test.txt

-### 4.1 File List Specification (Training, Evaluating)
+### 4.1 File List Specification(Training,Evaluating)

-- During training and evaluating, since the parameters of the model are not well trained, the segmentation results obtained by performing a forward propagation are very poor, so annotated images need to be provided to adjust the model parameters.
+- During training and evaluating, annotated images are required.

 - That is, the contents of `train.txt` and `val.txt` are as follows:

     images/image1.jpg labels/label1.png
     images/image2.jpg labels/label2.png